viksicom/sanitize_files/README.md

 If piped input is detected, the output is automatically redirected to stdout and output options are ignored.

-If you want to pipe the data through `sanitize`, you can use the same logsSanitize.js from the previous example, also you may want to change it a bit to disable regular console outputs.
+To pipe data through `sanitize`, you can use the same logsSanitize.js from the previous example, also you may want to change it a bit to disable regular console outputs.
 If you still want to have sanitize statistics and information, add a log file as an option for the logger.

 Example: pipeSanitize.js
 ```javascript